 La Caisse has significant influence over an associate when it has the power to participate in the financial and operating policy decisions of the entity.
 It is deemed to have significant influence when it holds 20% or more of the voting rights of an entity but does not have control or joint control.
-La Caisse has joint control over a joint venture when there is a contractual or implicit arrangement whereby decisions about relevant activities require the unanimous consent of the parties sharing control and when these parties have rights to the net assets of the arrangement.

-Estimates and Assumptions
+Estimates and assumptions

-The main estimates and assumptions, which are presented in Note 7, involve the fair value measurement of investments and investment liabilities classified in Level 3 of the fair value hierarchy.
+The main estimates and assumptions, which are disclosed in Note 6, involve the fair value measurement of investments and investment liabilities classified in Level 3 of the fair value hierarchy.
 Actual values may differ from the estimated values.